gslab-econ/gslab_make/gslab_make_dev/README.md

 # Directory functions

-#### The following functions are used to make modifications to a directory.
-Functions to check operating system, clear directories, and zip/unzip files are included.
+<b>The following functions are used to make modifications to a directory.
+Functions to check operating system, clear directories, and zip/unzip files are included.</b>

 <br>